SouledOut.org Logo

 Examples of the SuperMoon connection with major storms and seismic events abound [Nolle provides examples]. ...
 I’m far from the first person in history to notice the connection between lunar perigee-syzygy and powerful tides stirring up Earth’s atmosphere, crust and oceans.
 Richard Nolle's Full Article: SuperMoon What It Is, What It Means

-Jupiter and Saturn are now on the opposite sides of the Sun and the Sun is in its solar maximum cycle.
-Perhaps the gravitational pull of these two opposing massive planets disturbs the quietude of the Sun causing sunspots, solar flares and coronal mass ejections (CME's).
-Solar Glossary The Sun in its active cycle increases the likelihood of power grid overloads/outages and satellite disruption [*].
-Solar activity may even increase earthquakes, volcanic activity and extreme weather [*], however this concept is not well understood nor agreed upon.
+The Sun, now in its active cycle, a solar mini-max, already increases the likelihood of power grid overloads/outages and satellite disruption [*, *].
+Gravitational tugging on our Central Luminary may mean more solar disruption.
+Solar activity may also increase earthquakes, volcanic activity and extreme weather [*], however this concept is not well understood nor agreed upon.
 Solar cycles and their activity can irritate one's physical, mental and emotional bodies and/or bring about a heightened sense of awareness [*], again this concept is not well understood nor agreed upon.

+Hmmm ...
 Spaceweather.com describes the increasing solar activity of March 9-10, 2011 preceding Japan's March 11 quake/tsunami.
 It is also interesting to note that 8 days following Japan's quake/tsunami, March 19, 2011, there was also a SuperMoon.
 This was the closest Moon since March 8, 1993, the closest in 18 years, the closest until November 14, 2016.
-It was only 236 miles (380 km) closer than the May 5-6, 2012 Full Moon.
+Lunar Perigee / Apogee Calculator

 Use Solar System Live to view the entire solar system or just the inner planets for any date/time.